abiosoft/caddyplug/README.md

 ```

 ## Note
+* This is experimental and reliant on the stability of Go plugins.
-This is not an official Caddy product.
+* This is not an official Caddy product.